trentbrew/cultivation-connect/README.md

-<b>Cultivation Connect</b> is a framework for monitoring and managing crop growth through predictive insights, data visualization, and tools for controlling various environmental factors that impact your crops.
+<b><a href="https://cultivationconnect.com/" target="blank">Cultivation Connect</a></b> is a framework for monitoring and managing crop growth through predictive insights, data visualization, and tools for controlling various environmental factors that impact your crops.

 <br/>